 Step 1 – $1,000 to Start an Emergency Fund.

 Emergency funds are quite possibly one of the most important things you can do for yourself financially.
-You never know when you will need quick access to several hundred, or even a couple thousand dollars to deal with a car repair or a quick plane ride to visit family who live far away.
+You never know when you will need quick access to several hundred, or even a couple of thousand dollars to deal with a car repair or a quick plane ride to visit family who live far away.

 An emergency fund will give you the funds to take care of these expenses as they arrive, and help you stay out of debt.
-The best place to stash your emergency fund savings is in an online savings account where you can earn a high interest rate and have easy access to your cash.
+The best place to stash your emergency fund savings is in an online savings account where you can earn a high-interest rate and have easy access to your cash.

 Step 2 – Pay Off all Debt Using the Debt Snowball.